 Peru, located in South America, is a country full of surprises, fascinating ancient history and culture.
-Natural beauty that is second to none, grand mountain ranges with snowcapped peaks.
-The range of adventure activities is endless and the hiking is considered some of the best in the world.
-In recent years the style of travel has changed a great deal, nowadays you can indulge in anything from five star luxury tours to the traditional backpacker tours and accommodation.
-In this article, we will discuss a part of Peru that today still remains a mystery, the mysterious Nazca Lines and what is the best way to see the Nazca Lines?
+Natural beauty that is second to none, grand mountain ranges with snow-capped peaks.
+The range of adventure activities is endless during Peru travel and also the hiking is considered some of the best in the world.
+In recent years the style of travel has changed a great deal, nowadays you can indulge in anything from five-star luxury tours to the traditional backpacker tours and accommodation.
+In this article, Machu Travel Peru will discuss a part of Peru that today still remains a mystery, the mysterious Nazca Lines and what is the best way to see the Nazca Lines?

 Getting to the town of Nazca is not that complicated, there are buses that leave Lima several times a day and the journey is around eight hours.
 The town of Nazca is located around twelve hours from the city of Arequipa and also there are several companies in Arequipa that have that service daily.